open-telemetry/build-tools/semantic-conventions/syntax.md

 The following is only valid if `type` is `span` (the default):

 - `span_kind`, optional enum, specifies the kind of the span.
+- `events`, optional list of strings that specify the ids of event semantic conventions associated with this span semantic convention.

 ### Attributes